-COMMUNITY STRATEGIC PLAN GOAL DELIVERY OBJECTIVE PROGRAM TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Hunter Councils Trade unions GOAL TWENTY TWO Collaborative and responsive community leadership that meets the expectations and anticipates the needs of the community. with Council's and stakeholder Council and its is best place decisions in interests of the council and its interests of the council and its is best place decisions in interests of the council and its interests of the co rs to ensure elected arm to make the best Heightened levels of community satisfaction with Council's decision making processes and the maintenance of high standards of transparency and accountability.
-GOAL TWENTY THREE Genuine and well informed community participation in decision making. of community of to ensure decisis meeting the of the community engagement sion making expectations Increased participation of residents and other key stakeholders in consultation and decision making processes.
-23.2 Enhance consultation communication community awareness understanding activities and needs.
+COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Hunter Councils Trade unions GOAL TWENTY TWO Collaborative and responsive community leadership that meets the expectations and anticipates the needs of the community.
+22.1 Enhanced collaboration with Council's community and stakeholders to ensure Council and its elected arm is best place to make decisions in the best interests of the community.
+Heightened levels of community satisfaction with Council's decision making processes and the maintenance of high standards of transparency and accountability.
+GOAL TWENTY THREE Genuine and well informed community participation in decision making.
+23.1 Utilise best practice models of community engagement to ensure decision making is meeting the expectations of the community.
+Increased participation of residents and other key stakeholders in consultation and decision making processes.
+23.2 Enhance Council's consultation and communication with the community to build awareness and understanding of Council's activities and Community needs.
 Greater awareness in the community of Council's activities.
 GOAL TWENTY FOUR A Council that is well managed, efficient and properly resourced and that is responsive to its communities and stakeholders.
-24.1 Maintain a stroi financial disciplii Council to prope to the need communities it s ne to enable erly respond s of the Strong financial discipline maintained.
+24.1 Maintain a strong focus on financial discipline to enable Council to properly respond to the needs of the communities it serves.
+Strong financial discipline maintained.
 Delivering approved programs complying with statutory obligations.
-24.2 Implement comprehensive targeted improvement pro a and business ogram Improve information systems and business processes to provide responsive and customer focused service delivery GOAL TWENTY FIVE A sustainable council that is a best practice employer providing a safe, happy and productive workplace.
-25.1 Continue to price and risk no initiatives, welfare initiatives are upgrades to works depot management face. nanagement employee tives and Council's and waste Initiatives and upgrades undertaken.
+24.2 Implement a comprehensive and targeted business improvement program Improve information systems and business processes to provide responsive and customer focused service delivery GOAL TWENTY FIVE A sustainable council that is a best practice employer providing a safe, happy and productive workplace.
+25.1 Continue to prioritise safety and risk management initiatives, employee welfare initiatives and upgrades to Council's works depot and waste management facility.
+Initiatives and upgrades undertaken.